 Deploy the App Visibility agent on the application servers in the tenant's environment.
 Service providers or tenants can configure App Visibility agents from the TrueSight console.

-Silk Performer for TrueSight Operations Management and the Synthetic Transaction Execution Adapter (TEA) Agent
+Borland Silk Performer Synthetic Transaction Monitoring for BMC Software and the BMC Synthetic Transaction Execution Adapter (TEA) Agent

 For additional deployment details about the components described in this table, see Basic deployment options for TrueSight Operations Management.

 The service provider (Solution Administrator for the BmcRealm) defines tenants and the tenant users who can manage their environment and data collection, depending upon the level of support offered by the service provider (full or partial management).
 Similarly, the service provider can monitor application health and IT infrastructure on behalf of the tenant or provide tenant users access to consoles for monitoring.
 Tenant access to data and to consoles is controlled by adding tenants and defining their access in Authorization Profiles.
 For information about defining tenants and tenant permissions, see Adding realms to Atrium Single Sign-On.